- 1/2 cup butter, softened

 - 1 teaspoon water

-- In a large bowl, cream butter and cream cheese until light and fluffy.
+- In a mixing bowl, cream butter and cream cheese.
 Beat in vanilla.
-Combine flour and salt; add to the creamed mixture and mix well.
+Combine flour and salt; add to the creamed mixture.
 Divide dough in half; wrap each in plastic wrap.
 Refrigerate for 1 hour or until dough is easy to handle.

 - On a lightly floured surface, roll out dough to 1/8 in. thickness.
-Cut with a lightly floured 3-in. round cookie cutter.
+Cut with a 3-in. round cookie cutter dipped in flour.
 Place 1 teaspoon raspberry filling in the center of each.
 Bring three edges together over filling, overlapping slightly (a small amount of filling will show); pinch edges gently.
 In a small bowl, beat egg and water; brush over dough.

 - Place 1 in. apart on ungreased baking sheets.
 Bake at 375° for 10-12 minutes or until golden brown.
 Cool for 1 minute before removing to wire racks.
 Yield: 2 dozen.